Should I Become a High School Math Teacher?

 Individuals who would like to become math teachers need to have the ability to clarify material in a manner that students of every aptitude level can grasp.
 Future math teachers also need solid communication skills and listening abilities.
 Teachers plan lessons, deliver instruction, evaluate student work and assess student progress.
 Teaching high school math may be quite challenging, since this required subject is difficult for some.
 Students who feel stressed may become unruly, and good teachers must find ways to circumvent those behaviors.
 High school teachers typically get the summer months off, unless they teach summer school.

 The minimum level of education needed to become a high school math teacher is a bachelor's degree with concentrations in education and mathematics.
 Although requirements vary by state, student teaching and a passing score on a battery of examinations are necessary for gaining teacher certification to teach in public schools.
 Some states may require educators to earn a master's degree following certification.
-The following table contains the main requirements, as described by the U.S. Bureau of Labor Statistics (BLS), for working as a high school math teacher:

 |Experience||Student teaching internship required|